streamclassifier/ColdFilter/README.md

 ### Requirements

-- The gather-and-report part of SC use SIMD instructions to achieve high speed, so the cpu must support AVX instruction set.
+- The gather-and-report part of SC use SIMD instructions to achieve high speed, so the cpu must support SSE2 instruction set.
 - cmake >= 2.6
 - g++ (MSVC is not supported currently.)